JonathanDussot/valladolid-snooker-club/README.md

 ### Common Usage

 - Valladolid Snooker Club is a physical location within the centre of the city.
 Members have the option of booking their table sessions thus ensuring the satisfaction of having everything set up for them once they enter the door as opposed to having to wait for a free table.
-- Since COVID-19 we have upheld our standards of organisation by providing members with a user-friendly online booking system for all our services; Table sessions for both Snooker and Pool, Coaching Sessions, and the kids classes we offer to under-16 year olds.
+- Since COVID-19 we have upheld our standards of organisation by providing members with a user-friendly online booking system for all our services; Table sessions for both Snooker and Pool, Coaching Sessions, and the kids classes we offer to under-16-year-olds.
 - Valladolid Snooker Club's Kids Club openly displays on the webpage the level of dedication that is given to the generation of talented youth.
 - Due to its fast growth, events are currently being organized so that members may compete in open tournaments categorized into a level which matches their skillset.
 This information should be shortly advertised on the website in the near future.